conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-console/env-variables.md

 | `auth.local-users[].email`    | User login    | `CDK_AUTH_LOCALUSERS_0_EMAIL`    | true      | string | `"admin@conduktor.io"` |
 | `auth.local-users[].password` | User password | `CDK_AUTH_LOCALUSERS_0_PASSWORD` | true      | string | `"admin"`              |

-### Monitoring properties
+## Monitoring properties

-This new image is based on [Cortex](https://github.com/cortexproject/cortex) and pre-configured to run with Console.
-Cortex is a custom implementation of Prometheus used in several production systems including Amazon Managed Service for Prometheus (AMP).
+<GlossaryTerm>Cortex</GlossaryTerm> is pre-configured to run with Console.
+It's a custom implementation of Prometheus used in several production systems including Amazon Managed Service for Prometheus (AMP).

-You can choose to not deploy `conduktor/conduktor-console-cortex` (Cortex) image.
-In this case, you will not be able to see the monitoring graphs and configure alerts.
+You can choose to not deploy the Cortex image (`conduktor/conduktor-console-cortex`).
+Hoewever, you will then not be able to see the monitoring graphs or configure alerts.

-The configuration is split in 2 chapters:

-- Monitoring Configuration for Console applies to `conduktor/conduktor-console`
-- Monitoring Configuration for Cortex applies to `conduktor/conduktor-console-cortex`

-#### Monitoring configuration for Console

 First, we need to configure Console to connect to Cortex services.
-Cortex ports are configured like this by default:
+By default these are Cortex ports:

-- Query port 9009
+- Query port **9009**
-- Alert Manager port 9010
+- Alert manager port **9010**

 | Property                                | Description                                                          | Environment variable                     | Mandatory | Type   | Default |
 |-----------------------------------------|----------------------------------------------------------------------|------------------------------------------|-----------|--------|---------|